 Welcome to the Mistweaver Monk Class Healing Summary Page.
 This page will take you through all you need to know to get started as a Mistweaver Monk and to educate you so that you can be the best Mistweaver Monk Healer you can be, with links to different areas throughout the site so you can learn more.
 Hopefully you have already had a read through the Healing Class Summaries Page to get an idea about all the available healers and their play styles and you’ve decided to go with the Mistweaver Monk.
 Sweet!
 Read on…

-We covered the Mistweaver Monk briefly in the Healing Class Summaries, which you have hopefully taken a glance at to get an idea of what you’re getting yourself into!
+We covered the Mistweaver Monk briefly in the Healing Class Summaries, which you have hopefully taken a glance at to get an idea of other healers as well as what you’re getting yourself into!
 But let’s go over the basics of a Mistweaver Monk Healer and what is required of them.

-The Mistweaver Monk Healing play style is like no other class in the World of Warcraft, having the ability to provide heals to party/raid members while possibly playing a small damage role.
-This means that while you can provide strong heals equal to that of other healing specializations, you also have the opportunity to use your damage spells to inflict pain on your enemies and heal your allies at the same time.
-However, you cannot heal solely with your damaging abilities, you will still need to perform a “normal” style healing role.
-You can however, heal without using any damage abilities, like a normal healer.
+The Mistweaver Monk Healing play style is like no other class in the World of Warcraft, having the ability to provide heals to party/raid members while possibly playing a small melee damage role.
+This means that while you can provide strong heals equal to that of other healing specializations, you also have the opportunity to use your damaging abilities to inflict pain on your enemies and heal your allies at the same time.
+However, you cannot perform a full healing role solely with your damaging abilities, you will still need to perform a “normal” style healing role.
+You can however, heal without using any damage abilities, much like other healers.

 As you use your healing and damage abilities, the Monk builds up the unique-to-the-monk resource “Chi”.
-Chi is similar to a Paladin’s Holy Power, in that you build it up over time with some abilities and then unleash it using other abilities.
+Chi is similar to a Paladin’s Holy Power, in that you build it up over time using some abilities and then unleash it using other abilities.
 As a healer, Chi is the secondary resource to your main resource, Mana.
-Mana is the same as it is with other healers, in that you spend it to cast spells and it slowly regenerates over time, depending on your spirit.
+Mana is the same as it is with other healers, in that you spend it to cast spells and it slowly regenerates over time, depending on your spirit and your Mana Tea charges (more on this later).

-Your base-line go to spell at maximum level is going to be Renewing Mist, a multi-target Heal over Time(HoT) spell that generates 1 Chi.
-Soothing Mist is another spell you will commonly use for single-target healing and to generate Chi.
-Uplift uses 2 of your Chi and instantly heals all those that have Renewing Mist on them for a moderate amount.
+Your base-line go to spell at maximum level is going to be Renewing Mist, a multi-target-spreading Heal over Time(HoT) spell that generates 1 Chi.
+Soothing Mist is another spell you will commonly use for single-target healing.
+Uplift uses 2 of your Chi and heals all those that have Renewing Mist on them for a moderate amount.
 You also have spells like Enveloping Mist (a strong heal over time that costs 3 Chi) and Surging Mist (a short expensive heal that uses mana and generates 1 Chi).
-Use can cast Enveloping Mists and Surging Mist while casting Soothing Mist without interruption.
+You can cast Enveloping Mists and Surging Mist while casting Soothing Mist without interrupting the Soothing Mist channeling.

 What Races can I play as a Mistweaver Monk?